 “Companies that retrofit their CRM as a CSP are trying to re-invent the wheel in a costly, time-consuming, and ineffective manner,” Liu says.

-2. Team Inefficiencies and Bottlenecks
+Building Software Leads to Team Inefficiencies and Bottlenecks

 “Let's say workflows and automations are needed for a CS process,” Liu says.
 “With an internally built CSP, the CS organization would need to submit a request to the CS Ops or RevOps team, who would then scope out the requirements and prioritize it against their backlog.
-Then when it’s finally done, it might need to be tweaked, or each CSM may want their own customization, which is impossible.”
+Then, when it’s finally done, it might need to be tweaked, or each CSM may want their own customization, which is impossible.”

 An off-the-shelf CSP solves this problem by making workflows and automations simple enough to set up by CS leaders or admins.